Promoting health at a hefty price: Seattle’s soda tax starts Jan. 1

 But not every dollar will reach Seattle families.
 Only $400,000 of the tax revenue set aside for Fresh Bucks in 2018 will be spent on produce vouchers.

-The rest is aimed at administrative costs, such as outreach, technology and hiring five additional city employees to carry out the program’s expansion.
+The rest of the $2 million for Fresh Bucks is aimed at administrative costs, such as outreach, technology and hiring five additional city employees to carry out the program’s expansion.

-Bracing for a hit are business owners like Jong Kim, who expects sales to drop at his Capitol Hill corner store as the tax of 1.75 cents per ounce drives up prices.
+Bracing for a hit are business owners like Jong Kim, who expects soda sales to drop at his Capitol Hill corner store as the tax of 1.75 cents per ounce drives up prices.

 When his distributor raises its prices, Kim will ask his customers to pay more.
 The longtime store owner will charge $2.14 for a 20-ounce soda, up from $1.79, he said.